Do you have leaky S3 buckets? Find out if you should be worried and what you should do about it.

-Like many other Amazon Services, pricing is calculated based on usage.
+Like many other AWS services, pricing is calculated based on usage.
 Uploading to S3 is virtually free, but storage, downloading, and other requests to S3 will increase your monthly cost.
 Be sure to create your bucket in a region close to your end users, because data transfer cost between regions can add up very quickly.

 Sometimes, for convenience, developers will change S3 bucket configurations so that files are a bit easier to access and work with, without having to worry about permissions or IP address restrictions.
 However, not all S3 buckets have the same value.
 Some could contain logs meaningless to anyone without context, whereas others might host very sensitive info: personally identifiable information (PII) such as user email addresses, phone numbers, physical addresses, names, or even activity logs.